HarshaGit12/Customer-Churn/README.md

 ## Project Overview:
 ### 1. Exploratory Data Analysis is done and Feature Importance is also shown
 ### 2. Three Classification Algorithms - Logistic Regression, Random Forest and XGBoost Classifier are used to model the data
-### 3. Out of the 3 Classification models, Random Forest gives better Au-ROC score of 0.978, hence this model is chosen
+### 3. Out of the 3 Classification models, Random Forest gave better AU-ROC score of 0.978, hence this model is chosen
 ### 4. Code is also written to take input from user and give prediction as to whether the customer will churn or not using the Random Forest model